Meme1079/NoteSkin-Selector-Remaster/README.md

 ***

+## Version 2.0.1
+### Bug Fixes
+- Fixed a bug when typing special characters that correspond to the special string patterns, will result in an error.
+- Fixed a bug where the previously selected skin was prevented while switching to a different page and selecting skins from that page.

 ## Version 2.0.0
 ### Additions/Changes
 - Overhual the main GUI with a new redesign, cuz it looks cool. _(inspired by OreUI from Minecraft)_